Submit A formAfter Hours Contact

 Specific Criteria for Showing Cause includes:

-1. Need for liberty: The court may be of the view that you need to be at liberty to prepare you defence, remain employed or care for a family
+2. Need for Liberty: The court may be of the view that you need to be at liberty to prepare you defence, remain employed or care for a family.

 When evaluating whether the show cause threshold is met, the court will consider a variety of factors such as:

-1. The nature and seriousness of the offence: While you must show cause for serious offences, the specific circumstances and details of the alleged crime will be closely examined
+1. The Nature and Seriousness of the Offence: While the accused person must show cause for serious offences, the specific circumstances and details of the alleged crime will be closely examined.

-1. Your Personal Circumstances: The court will look at your personal background such as criminal history, family ties, employment, and health conditions.
+2. Your Personal Circumstances: The court will look at your personal background such as criminal history, family ties, employment, health conditions, and your relationship with any family member of the victim or accused.
+The safety of victims, individuals, or the community will also be considered.

 Preparing to Meet the Show Cause Requirement